OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

         // Instead of IShellConfiguration you could fetch the configuration
         // values from an injected IConfiguration instance here too.
 While that
         // would also allow you to access standard ASP.NET Core configuration
-        // keys it wouldn't have support for all the hierarchical sources
+        // keys it won't have support for all the hierarchical sources
         // detailed above.
         var shellConfiguration = serviceProvider.GetRequiredService<IShellConfiguration>();
         var password = shellConfiguration.GetValue<string>("SmtpSettings:Password");